Temporal Source Recovery for Time-Series Source-Free Unsupervised Domain Adaptation: Related Work

-\paragraph{Time-Series Unsupervised Domain Adaptation} To reduce label reliance in TS tasks, UDA methods have been widely applied.
-The main challenge in TS UDA is transferring temporal dependencies across domains to learn domain-invariant temporal features \citep{ragab2023adatime}, typically achieved through metric- and adversarial-based methods.
-Metric-based methods extract and align temporal features with statistical measures such as Maximum Mean Discrepancy (MMD) and Deep CORAL \citep{dskn, raincoat, SASA2021chen}, while adversarial-based methods use domain discriminators to learn domain-invariant temporal features \citep{wilson2020multi, wilson2023calda, Purushotham2017VariationalRA}.
-Contrastive learning is also explored to learn robust temporal features for TS UDA \citep{eldele2023contrastive, ozyurt2022contrastive}.
-Additionally, researchers investigated spatial dependencies in TS data to improve domain-invariant feature learning \citep{SEA2022wang, SEA++2024wang}.
-Despite their potential, they rely on access to source data, which may not always be feasible due to privacy concerns.
-This highlights the need for TS-SFUDA, where adaptation is performed without source data.
-While a few researchers \citep{MAPU2023ragab} have explored this area, demonstrating the effectiveness of transferring temporal dependencies in TS-SFUDA, their method required additional modules during source pretraining to preserve these dependencies.
-This is impractical, as source data holders cannot be expected to adhere to specific pretraining steps.
-To overcome this limitation, we propose TemSR, which effectively transfers temporal dependencies across domains without extra operations during source pretraining, ensuring both practicality and strong performance for TS-SFUDA.
+To reduce label reliance in TS tasks, UDA methods have been widely applied by transferring knowledge from a labeled source domain to an unlabeled target domain.
+A key challenge in TS UDA is transferring temporal dependencies across domains to learn domain-invariant features \cite{ragab2023adatime}.
+To address this, existing methods primarily adopt metric-based or adversarial-based strategies.
+Metric-based approaches capture temporal structures by extracting sequence-level features and aligning their statistical distributions across domains \cite{dskn, raincoat, SASA2021chen}.
+In contrast, adversarial-based methods utilize domain discriminators to enforce temporal consistency and promote domain-invariant representations \cite{wilson2020multi, wilson2023calda, Purushotham2017VariationalRA}.
+More recently, contrastive learning has also been explored to enhance temporal feature robustness in TS UDA \cite{eldele2023contrastive, ozyurt2022contrastive}.
+In parallel, studies have investigated channel dependencies in TS data to further improve generalization abilities \cite{SEA2022wang, SEA++2024wang}.
+Despite their effectiveness, most existing TS UDA approaches require access to source data, which may be impractical due to privacy or data-sharing constraints.
+This highlights the need for SFUDA, where adaptation is performed without access to the source data.